Akhilesh Das

-Akhilesh Das Gupta (31 March 1961 – 12 April 2017) was an educationist, professor, Indian politician and philanthropist.
+Akhilesh Das Gupta (31 March 1961 – 12 April 2017) was an educationist, professor, and Indian politician.
 He was the son of Freedom Fighter Babu Banarasi Das, former Chief Minister of Uttar Pradesh.

-He was the president of Badminton Association of India, vice president of Badminton Asia Confederation, member – Executive Council of Badminton World Federation, and vice president of Indian Olympic Association.
+He was the president of Badminton Association of India, vice president of Badminton Asia Confederation, a member of the Executive Council of Badminton World Federation, and vice president of Indian Olympic Association.

 Early life and education

-Akhilesh Das Gupta (born on 31 March 1961) had done schooling at Colvin Taluqdars College, Lucknow, Diploma in Public Administration, LL.B., MBA & PhD (Management).
-He had been a National Level Badminton Player and had represented the state of Uttar Pradesh (U.P.) from 1977 to 1983.
+Akhilesh Das Gupta (born on 31 March 1961) attended Colvin Taluqdars College, Lucknow, to earn a Diploma in Public Administration, LL.B., MBA & PhD (Management).
+He had been a National Level Badminton Player and had represented the state of Uttar Pradesh from 1977 to 1983.
 He had also represented the country in various International Badminton Tournaments.

 Professional life

-Akhilesh Das Gupta was a noted Educationist and a Social Welfare Activist.
-He had served as Founder Chancellor of Babu Banarasi Das University, Lucknow in the year 1998.
+Akhilesh Das Gupta served as Founder Chancellor of Babu Banarasi Das University, Lucknow in the year 1998.
 He was the Chairman of Babu Banarasi Das Educational Institutions that provide education to over 30,000 students every year in the fields of Management, Engineering, Dental Sciences, Pharmacy, Law, Architecture and Social Sciences in Lucknow & Delhi.
 He was Mayor of Lucknow (Uttar Pradesh) from May 1993– Nov 1996 and contributed extensively in the development of the city.
 He had held country's most prestigious office as 'Member of Parliament'(Rajya Sabha) for 18 years serving three consecutive terms of 6 years each from November 1996 to November 2014.

-He had held the office of the Minister for Steel from January 2006 till May 2008 under Dr. Manmohan Singh Government during UPA-I.

-He had actively served as secretary of Congress Parliamentary Party between 2003 and 2006 when Sonia Gandhi was heading Congress.

-He had served as chairman of the Organizational Election Authority for Congress in Tamil Nadu and Pondicherry, and successfully conducted the grass-roots level organizational elections of the Party in the year 2004–05.
+He had held the office of the Minister for Steel from January 2006 till May 2008 under Dr. Manmohan Singh Government during UPA-I. He actively served as secretary of Congress Parliamentary Party between 2003 and 2006 when Sonia Gandhi was heading Congressas well as chairman of the Organizational Election Authority for Congress in Tamil Nadu and Pondicherry, and successfully conducted the grass-roots level organizational elections of the Party in the year 2004–05.